 Office visits, prescriptions, Urgent Care, Telemed, and outstanding protection for inpatient, outpatient and ER are generally included.
 Student Medical Center coverage on campus is often considered in-network, and therefore included in a policy.
 Even if you’re on a tight budget, there are several excellent options that include low copays.
 Special provisions are typically made if there is a pandemic (COVID-19).
-These extra benefits often provide free testing and treatment.
+These extra benefits often provide free testing and treatment, and coverage is offered to individuals and families.

 During Open Enrollment and other parts of the year, if you qualify for a federal subsidy, most of your premium can be paid by the federal government, and all pre-existing conditions will be covered.
 If you are currently listed on a parent’s plan, several low-cost options are offered.
 If you are ineligible for financial aid to lower your rate, there are still many affordable options that provide comprehensive benefits.
-Until age 26, you can remain on a parent’s policy.
+Until age 26, you can remain on a parent’s policy or change to your own plan.

 Before determining which option is the most affordable, it is important to understand the health insurance requirement of the college.
 Here in Ohio, each university has different compulsory coverage.
 Whether you are attending Miami, Ohio State, Toledo, Cincinnati, Kent State, Bowling Green, or any other school, there will be slight differences in the specific mandatory benefits.
 Deductibles, copays, and provider networks can greatly vary.